dotkernel/dotkernel/docs/Prerequisites/Testing.md

 At first it's a bit slower than "normal" development (Domain Driven Development etc.), but as you get better, it can be just as fast.

 If you want to write rigorous tests for your application via TDD, we suggest picking up a book or video-course on the subject and start practicing it on your next project.

+## Recap

+Writing tests for your application can catch a lot of bugs in development, but it's of course no guarantee that all of them will be caught.

+> More tests also doesn't mean more bugs caught, it's all about how well the tests are written.

+Tests become especially important when you have to change something, because they make sure that whatever you changed didn't affect the rest of the app, and that everything still works as intended